MatanelAbayof/duplications-manager/README.md

 ## License
-This project is licensed under the terms of the [Apache License](./LICENSE).
+This project is licensed under the terms of the [Apache-2.0 License](./LICENSE).